 Agriculture has certainly found a home on the internet.
 Many farmers have enthusiastically taken to social media, some of which have gained very significant followings.
 But these aren’t your typical “internet famous” celebs.
 They don’t get corporate PR packages, they don’t get paid promotions, and they don’t get sponsorships from Fortune 500 companies.
 What they have is a genuine passion for what they do and sharing it with the rest of the world.
 On face value this seems quaint, almost simple enough.
 But the jungle that is cyberspace has shown this is no easy task — at times even an uphill battle.

 If you’ve spent time around any social media ag community you’ve probably noticed some shared movements.
-For example, this month was a celebration of all things dairy with many producers sharing their photos under #februdairy.
+For example, February was a celebration of all things dairy with many producers sharing their photos under #februdairy.
 While this inspired a lot of positivity and great discussions, it didn’t take very long before activists made it their mission to sabotage these posts.

 A few notable Instagram and Facebook dairy farmers were especially attacked, harassed, and threatened with violence for what they shared.
 Keep in mind, these were feel-good posts promoting positivity and fun, educational information.
 They weren’t anti-anything; they were simply there to share a view into the everyday lives of dairy farmers.

 According to the anti-animal agriculture activists, posts of farmers enjoying their work and their healthy, content animals shouldn’t exist.
 This community does not seek to contribute any fruitful, civil discussion or reach common ground.
 Instead, like a broken record, they repeatedly ask tongue-in-cheek questions (i.e. “So what happens to the bull calves?”
 A question every dairy farmer on the social platform has already answered) and shout their emotional anthropomorphic narratives in a slew of comments that are nothing less than hateful and angry.